Acharya Bangalore Business School: History and accreditation

-Acharya Bangalore B School was established, in 2008, by B. Vijaypal Reddy.
+Acharya Bangalore B School, was established, in 2008, by B. Vijaypal Reddy.
 The institution is managed by Samagra Shikshana Samithi Trust, a not for profit organization based in Karnataka, India, in Bangalore.
 The institution imparts education in Management, Life sciences, Commerce, Computer science and Mass communication.
 The institution has student faculty ratio of 15:1.
 Acharya Bangalore B School has permanent affiliation with Bangalore University and is approved by Ministry of Human Resource Development as well as Government of Karnataka.
 The institution is accredited with Grade A by National Assessment and Accreditation Council with CGPA of 3.23/4.0 in its second cycle.
 ABBS is recognized by University Grants Commission (India) under the criteria 2f and 12b.
 Acharya Bangalore B School is also accredited by International Assembly for Collegiate Business Education.
 The institution is a member of Association of Management Development Institutions of South Asia (AMDISA), a SAARC body based in Hyderabad, India and is approved by All India Council for Technical Education.
 The MBA department of the institution is accredited by National Board of Accreditation.
 ABBS became member of CII in 2019.

+In 2023, ABBS received NAAC A Grade for third time, receiving a CGPA of 3.6 in the curricular aspects category.
+In 2024, the institution attained autonomous status, which was granted by UGC for a period of ten years.